ReshVenkatachalapathy/WillsCoffeShop/README.md

 Payroll:

+  View the payroll details like pay period, salary etc

  	Download payroll: Employee can select the month to download their salary slips.

 Logout:

   User can securely log out of the system